tenable/terrascan-action/README.md

 ### `scm_token`
 If provided, Terrascan will use the provided access token to retrieve private repositories from your source code management system.

+### `notification-webhook-url`
+If this variable is included, the scan results and the normalized config will be sent to the specified URL.
+If the variable is set along with config_path, then configs from the config path will be ignored.

+### `notification-webhook-token`
+Included this variable if the notification webhook url requires authentication.
 ## Example usage

 ```yaml